University of East London

 Who can apply?

 The programme is an intensive combination of academic learning and assessment, clinical practice and supervision on placement, and research training.
-Applicants should be sure that they can commit to a challenging 3-year period of work and study, which may be emotionally demanding as well as rewarding.
+Applicants should be sure that they can commit to a challenging 3-year period of NHS employment and advanced study, which will be emotionally demanding as well as rewarding.

-Please read carefully our UEL Trainee Person Specification (UELTPS) for 2025 intake (available on our website) for details of the essential and desirable criteria for selection.
+Applicants should read carefully our UEL Trainee Person Specification (UELTPS) for the 2026 intake (available on our website) for details of the essential and desirable criteria for admission and employment.
 The essential criteria are applied strictly, and all applicants must meet the essential criteria set out in the UELTPS at the time of application.

-Applications are not accepted from students who have yet to attain graduate basis for chartered membership (GBC) with the British Psychological Society.
+Applications are not accepted from candidates who have yet to attain graduate basis for chartered membership (GBC) with the British Psychological Society.

-Applications are not currently accepted from students who have undertaken NHS-funded psychological professions training (started after 1 April 2022), until two years after the training was completed and the associated qualification awarded.
+Applications are not accepted from candidates who have undertaken NHS-funded psychological professions training (started after 1 April 2022), until two years after the training was completed and the associated qualification awarded.
 Please see Health Education England’s website for more details.

 Applications are only accepted from candidates who are entitled to work full-time in the UK for the duration of the programme (3years) and are eligible for Home Fees status with the university.